Youth leader and HFC student is an aspiring entrepreneur

 “I liked the programs at HFC.
 I was interested in the business courses there.
 They’re accessible for me and affordable,” he said.
 “I also appreciate the people at the Welcome Center.
 Everyone there is helpful, and it allows me to plan my schedule around my commitments to Developing K.I.D.S.”

-Bean plans to graduate from HFC in late 2020 with his associate degree in business administration.
+Bean plans to graduate from HFC in late 2020, earning his associate degree in business administration.
 He plans to transfer to either the Ann Arbor or Dearborn campus of the University of Michigan.
 His goal is to start his own line of luxury clothes.

 “I want to provide luxury clothing without the high price,” he said.